scottjmarler/Ethereum-Blockchain-Ganache/README.md

-#
-Ethereum Blockchain

-# Module 19 - Ethereum Blockchain
+## Ethereum Blockchain

-## Challenge:

-What You're Creating
-To complete this Challenge, you will use two Python files, both of which are contained in the starter folder.
+This project consits of two Python files, both of which are contained in the repo.

 The first file that you will use is called fintech_finder.py.
-It contains the code associated with the web interface of your application.
-The code included in this file is compatible with the Streamlit library.
-You will write all of your code for this Challenge in this file.
+It contains the code associated with the web interface of the application.
+The code included in the repo is compatible with the Streamlit library.

 The second file that you will use is called crypto_wallet.py.
-This file contains the Ethereum transaction functions that you have created throughout this module’s lessons.
-By using import statements, you will integrate the crypto_wallet.py Python script into the Fintech Finder interface program that is found in the fintech_finder.py file.
+This file contains the Ethereum transaction functions.
+Using imoprt statements, the crypto_wallet.py Python script can be found in the fintech_finder.py file.

-Integrating these two files will allow you to automate the tasks associated with generating a digital wallet, accessing Ethereum account balances, and signing and sending transactions via a personal Ethereum blockchain called Ganache.
+Integrating these two files allows the program to automate the tasks associated with generating a digital wallet, accessing Ethereum account balances, and signing and sending transactions via a personal Ethereum blockchain called Ganache.

-Specifically, you will assume the perspective of a Fintech Finder customer in order to do the following:
+Specifically, you will be able to accomplish the following using this program:

 Generate a new Ethereum account instance by using the mnemonic seed phrase provided by Ganache.